 RIGHT(data, 3) = "ext"

 Returns the first position of the given text string or character within another given data string.
-The search is case-insensitive.
 You can optionally specify a start position.

 Example: